PrismarineJS/prismarine-web-client/README.md

 $ npm start
 ```

-This will start express and webpack in development mode: whenever you save a file, the build will be redone (it takes 5s),
+This will start express and webpack in development mode; whenever you save a file, the build will be redone (it takes 5s),
 and you can refresh the page to get the new result.

 Connect to http://localhost:8080 in your browser.